By: Puranjay Singh Last updated: 20 September 2017

 Sending subscribers an email everytime you publish a new post is old hat - marketers have been doing it for spectacular results for years.

-But if you have a growth hacking mindset, you don't just want people to click on your blog post link; you also want to amplify your reach by getting them to share it.
+But if you have a growth hacking tactics approach, you don't just want people to click on your blog post link; you also want to amplify your reach by getting them to share it.

 A simple tactic to do this is to include a link to a pre-populated tweet or Facebook for easy sharing.